-- 7.29 Some groups of products, due to their inherent features, are extremely unlikely to be used for money laundering purposes.
+- 7.31 Some groups of products, due to their inherent features, are extremely unlikely to be used for money laundering purposes.
 Some of these are recognised by the Money Laundering Regulations as attracting Simplified Due Diligence [See Regulation 9(8)].
 Others, such as Compulsory Purchase Annuities are considered part of the pensions product.
 The table below shows these products in their respective categories of protection and pensions.
-The table also shows a number of the typical features (or restrictions) of each product, which serve to limit their potential as money laundering vehicles and so qualify them for this risk level. - 7.30 Risk levels attributed to generic products in this section are intended for guidance only.
+The table also shows a number of the typical features (or restrictions) of each product, which serve to limit their potential as money laundering vehicles and so qualify them for this risk level. - 7.32 Risk levels attributed to generic products in this section are intended for guidance only.
 Firms should consider whether their own branded versions of these generic products have features that either reduce or increase this indicative risk level.

 Protection Rationale 1 Term life assurance Typical features: Only pays out on death of assured No surrender value Small, regular premiums: additional payments by customer not possible Large premiums will normally require medical evidence No investment element Once term of policy is finished no payout and policy ceases Timing of verification for pure protection products (Part I: 5.2.3,) ML Regs 9 (4).
-Part II 7.29 2 Income protection products related to long-term illness Only pays out on medical evidence and proof required as to loss of income No surrender value Small, regular premiums: additional payments by customer not possible Timing of verification for pure protection products (Part I: 5.2.3,) ML Regs 9 (4), Part II 7.29 3 Critical illness products relating to diagnosis of a specific critical illness Only pays out on medical evidence No surrender value Small, regular premiums: additional payments by customer not possible Timing of verification for pure protection products (Part I: 5.2.3), ML Regs 9 (4), Part II 7.29 4.
-Group Life Protection Only pays on medical evidence No surrender value Premiums paid by employer - no member funding Relatively small regular premiums Timing of verification for pure protection products (Part I: 5.2.3) ML Regs 9 (4).
-Part II 7.29 Pensions
+Part II 7.31 2 Income protection products related to long-term illness Only pays out on medical evidence and proof required as to loss of income No surrender value Small, regular premiums: additional payments by customer not possible Timing of verification for pure protection products (Part I: 5.2.3,) ML Regs 9 (4), Part II 7.31